When I was a younger entrepreneur, I couldn’t help but wonder if investing in real estate was a good idea.

 Question 2: Is It Cheaper To Rent Than To Buy?

 In a city like Vancouver, the housing prices are so expensive they say you need an income of over $100,000 to buy property there.
-The mortgage payments would be so high that maybe it’s better for you to rent and then buy later when you have more savings.
+The mortgage payments and property taxes would be so high that maybe it’s better for you to rent and then buy later when you have more savings.

 You might be wondering if you could buy property and make money from it, to help with your mortgage payments.
 In that case, you would be a landlord renting out a piece of property.
 Next you would have to decide how much to charge the renter to cover your mortgage.
 If the rent you charge is not enough to cover your mortgage payments, that’s called negative cash flow.